-- Just 15 minutes unattended is enough to raise the cars temperature to lethal levels.
+- Just 15 minutes unattended is enough to raise the temperature of the car to lethal levels.

 During the recent heatwave in Melbourne, when the temperature topped 40 degrees for four days straight, Ambulance Victoria received 60 calls for children trapped in cars.
-Fortunately there were no fatalities.
-During the 1995-2002 period in the United States there were 171 entirely preventable fatalities.
+Fortunately, there were no fatalities.
+During the 1995-2002 period in the United States, there were 171 entirely preventable deaths.

 Studies have suggested that on a hot day the temperature in a locked vehicle can rise as high as 51-67oC within 15 minutes.
 75% of this rise occurs within the first five minutes of the door closing, so even short periods of leaving a child unattended can be dangerous.
 There is some evidence that leaving the window cracked can make a difference but all the data suggests that it has to be open at least 20 cm to make an appreciable difference.

 Words are important.
-What the lay public mean when they say heat stroke is very different from what the medical professional means.
+What the lay public means when they say heatstroke is very different from what the medical professional means.

 Heat stress is what we all feel when the mercury rises – we’re grumpy, irritable, sweaty and often listless but not unwell.
-Core temperature is unaffected.
+The core temperature is unaffected.